Accessibility statement for UK Data Service GitHub Pages

 We’ll consider your request and get back to you within seven working days.

-We’re always looking to improve the accessibility of our GitHub Pages.
-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact our Marketing and Communications Manager on 01206 872001 or contact our communications team by email.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact: Email the Communications team.

 Enforcement procedure